IT terms that are hard to read at first sight

 In this industry, new technologies and services pop up every day like bamboo shoots (I'm a bamboo shoot lover, but I have no intention of going to war with the mushroom people).
 Some of them are hard to remember because you don't know how to read them, so ordering a caramel macchiato is no wonder

-(However, personally, I think it's okay as long as it's understandable, so it's entirely up to the individual to decide what is correct.)
+(However, personally, I think it's okay as long as the meaning is conveyed, so I believe it's entirely up to the individual to decide what's correct.)

 Terms that are hard to read at first sight